What Is Public Intoxication and How Is It Handled with the Police?

 Being drunk in public or under the influences of other intoxicants can get you a public intoxication charge.
 The statutes regarding public intoxication are different in every state, but most states refer to public intoxication as a misdemeanor or criminal charge.

 If you or someone you know has been charged with public intoxication, bail bond services can help you out.
-A bail bond from Amistad Bail Bonds can cover your charges and get you out of jail sooner.
+A bail bond from Amistad Bail and Immigration Bonds can cover your charges and get you out of jail sooner.
 Contact us today to start the bail process.